exzombie/motokurnikator/README.md

 software quite a bit.
 There are a few points to take into consideration though.

-It doesn't matter whether your stepper motor is unipolar or bipolar, just make sure you have the correct driver chip.
+If you are using a DC motor, drive it through an H-bridge.
+For a stepper motor, it doesn't matter whether it is unipolar or bipolar, just make sure you have the correct driver chip.
 The circuit is made to use four wires, but if you have a two wire motor, you only have to replace the line in the program which defines the motor with the